-But while it is true that all of this makes it impossible for non-authors to be ‘Personated, before there be some state of Civill Government’ (Malcolm 2012, 247), it does not necessarily rule out the possibility of Hobbes conceiving the state as a case of fictional representation.
-For Hobbes, someone/something is represented by fiction when it could not have authorised the representative to speak and act on its behalf, and in its name, but third-party authorisation must intervene to make representation – and thus the attribution of secondary actions to the individual/thing represented – possible.
-The state could not have authorised its representation by the sovereign since the state does not pre-exist its representation – all there is then is an unincorporated multitude.
+But while it is true that all of this makes it impossible for non-authors to be ‘Personated, before there be some state of Civill Government’ (Malcolm 2012, 246; 1651, 82), it does not necessarily rule out the possibility of Hobbes conceiving the state as a case of fictional representation.
+For Hobbes, someone/something is represented by fiction when it could not have authorized the representative to speak and act on its behalf, and in its name, but third-party authorization must intervene to make representation – and thus the attribution of secondary actions to the individual/thing represented – possible.
+The state could not have authorized its representation by the sovereign since the state does not pre-exist its representation – all there is then is an unincorporated multitude.
 But the multitude of natural persons who make up the state are also those who make it.
-They are ‘many Authors’, capable of authoring actions, including that of commissioning the sovereign to act on a right they possess to perform actions on their behalf, whose effects they take on themselves – thus sustaining the fiction the such actions are the represented persona’s.
-If the authorising third-party is here the multitude, the question must be raised of whether the multitude can be said to stand in a relationship of ownership or governorship with the state.
+They are ‘many Authors’, capable of authoring actions, including that of commissioning the sovereign to act on a right they possess to perform actions on their behalf, whose effects they take on themselves – thus sustaining the fiction that such actions are the represented persona’s.
+If the authorizing third-party is here the multitude, the question must be raised of whether the multitude can be said to stand in a relationship of ownership or governorship with the state.
 This seems an impossibility, since the sovereign is the state’s governor (Runciman 2000, 273).
 But ownership cannot be discarded as easily: for, as we have seem, Hobbes tells us that we possess the rights by which the state acts and he requires that we take ownership of any actions done by those rights.
-In conclusion, the multitude, severally considered, meets, after all, the conditions to act as the authorising third-party, commissioning a selected common sovereign representative to ‘beare their Person; and every one to owne, and acknowledge himselfe to be Author of whatsoever he that so beareth their Person, shall Act, or cause to be Acted, in those things which concerne the Common Peace and Safetie’ (Malcolm 2012, 260).
-As the singular form used by Hobbes indicates, the person that comes to be borne by the sovereign is a newly created persona, a unified corporate person, and it comes to have this unitary person on account of the ‘Unity of the Representer’ (Malcolm 2012, 249).
-There is no unity without representation, or, as Hobbes puts it, ‘the Commonwealth is no Person [...] but by the Representative’ (Malcolm 2012, 416).
-Only a unitary sovereign can represent them as if they were one – that is, as ‘One Person’ (Malcolm 2012, 260), capable of acting with one will and speaking with one voice.
+In conclusion, as owners of both, the rights by which the state acts and any state actions done by those rights, the multitude, severally considered, meet, after all, the conditions to act as the authorizing third-party, commissioning a selected common sovereign representative to ‘beare their Person; and every one to owne, and acknowledge himselfe to be Author of whatsoever he that so beareth their Person, shall Act, or cause to be Acted, in those things which concerne the Common Peace and Safetie’ (Malcolm 2012, 260; 1651, 87).
+As the singular form used by Hobbes indicates, the person that comes to be borne by the sovereign is a newly created persona, a unified corporate person, and it comes to have this unitary person on account of the ‘Unity of the Representer’ (Malcolm 2012, 248; 1651, 82).
+There is no unity without representation, or, as Hobbes puts it, ‘the Commonwealth is no Person [...] but by the Representative’ (Malcolm 2012, 416; 1651, 137).
+Only a unitary sovereign can represent them as if they were one – that is, as ‘One Person’ (Malcolm 2012, 260; 1651, 88), capable of acting with one will and speaking with one voice.

+CONCLUSION